ESPhoenix/drMD/README.md

 ### pathInfo
 The pathInfo entry in the config file is a dictionary containing two parameters:
 - inputDir:     This is the absoloute path towards a directory containing PDB files that will be used as starting points for your simulations.

                 *Note that if you whish to perform multiple repeats of your simulation protocols upon one PDB file, simply duplicate it within this directory with suitable changes to the filenames*

-- outputDir:    This is the absoloute path towards a directory that you want your drMD outputs to be written to *Note that this file does not need to exist at the point of running drMD, the script will create outputDir if it does not already exist*
+- outputDir:    This is the absoloute path towards a directory that you want your drMD outputs to be written to.

+                *Note that this file does not need to exist at the point of running drMD, the script will create outputDir if it does not already exist*

                 *Note that within outputDir, a directory will be created for each PDB file contained in inputDir, in this document, these subdirectories will be refered to as runDirs*